rudolfgrauberger/sonar-cxx-wiki/Code-checkers.md

 ```BASH
 rats -w 3 --xml <sources> > report.xml
 ```
-To extend the set of known RATS rules define them in the file _$SONARQUBEHOME/extensions/rules/rats_.
-See [[Extending the code analysis]] for details.
+To extend the set of known RATS rules see [[Extending the code analysis]].

 ### PC-lint
 The PC-lint XML output needs to be formatted to fit SonarQube.